Logo

 To work out the maximum mortgage a lender will offer you, banks and building societies use what’s called income multiples.

 Let’s say you earn £30,000 a year before tax.
-A lender using an income multiple of 3.5 would multiple your £30,000 salary by 3.5 to get £105,000.
+A lender using an income multiple of 3.5 would multiply your £30,000 salary by 3.5 to get £105,000.
 Obviously, if you’re buying with someone else you add your salaries together and then apply the lender’s multiplier.

 A common income multiplier for first-time buyers is 4.5 times earnings.
 So a single person on a salary of £30,000 could get a maximum mortgage offer of £135,000, while a couple with a joint income of £60,000 would be offered £270,000.